 - Personalize each essay or statement of purpose.
 Your reasons for wanting to attend each college should be specific to that school.
 If you submit a “one size fits all” essay and only change the name of the college within the text, admissions officers are going to notice and they’re not going to be impressed.
 This means you may end up writing five or more different personal essays, so be sure you budget out your time during the application process.

 - Meet all application deadlines.
 Students who submit punctual applications are assumed to be responsible and serious about attending a particular college.
 Use this timeline to keep track of everything you have to do.

 - Applications that are submitted after the deadline has passed are often not considered, and if they are, you’ve put yourself at the bottom of the list for financial aid consideration.
-If you have a legitimate reason for the delay, (“I forgot” is not a legitimate reason), contact the admissions office immediately and explain the situation.
+If you have a legitimate reason for the delay—forgetting is not an acceptable excuse—contact the admissions office immediately and explain the situation.
 Submit your completed application as soon as possible and follow up with the admissions office to learn whether you’re in the running.

 - Missing a deadline isn’t the end of the world.
 Consider applying to community college for the first year (often these have rolling admissions) and then transferring to your dream school later on or taking a gap year and reapplying for college again in the fall.

 Colleges look for applicants who are more than just students.
 Real people with interests, talents, hobbies, and goals stand out on college applications.
 Admissions counselors understand that you may have had an off semester that is reflected in your grades, and you will likely be given a chance to explain any extenuating circumstances in your college application.
 They are interested in seeing your growth over time, both academically and outside of school.
 If you have specific experiences that make you who you are, write about them in a personal statement or talk yourself up in an interview.
 Admissions counselors are much more interested in real people than in robots.